Anne, Queen of Great Britain: Act of Settlement

 under a fit of the gout and in extreme pain and agony, and on this occasion everything about her was much in the same disorder as about the meanest of her subjects.
 Her face, which was red and spotted, was rendered something frightful by her negligent dress, and the foot affected was tied up with a poultice and some nasty bandages.
 I was much affected by this sight ...

 Anne's sole surviving child, the Duke of Gloucester, died at age 11 on 30 July 1700.
 She and her husband were "overwhelmed with grief".
 Anne ordered her household to observe a day of mourning every year on the anniversary of his death.
 With William childless and Gloucester dead, Anne was the only person remaining in the line of succession established by the Bill of Rights 1689.
-To address the succession crisis and preclude a Catholic restoration, the Parliament of England enacted the Act of Settlement 1701, which provided that, failing the issue of Anne and of William III by any future marriage, the Crown of England and Ireland would go to Sophia, Electress of Hanover, and her Protestant descendants.
+To address the succession crisis and preclude a Catholic restoration, the Parliament of England enacted the Act of Settlement 1701, which provided that, failing the issue of Anne and of William III by any future marriage, the Crown of England and Ireland would go to Sophia of Hanover, and her Protestant descendants.
 Sophia was the granddaughter of James VI and I through his daughter Elizabeth, who was the sister of Anne's grandfather Charles I. Over 50 Catholics with stronger claims were excluded from the line of succession.
 Anne's father died in September 1701.
 His widow, the former queen, wrote to Anne to inform her that her father forgave her and to remind her of her promise to seek the restoration of his line, but Anne had already acquiesced to the line of succession created by the Act of Settlement.